In an effort to stay sane and keep our house under control, I try to declutter on a very regular basis.

 If you have shelves, files, boxes, or bins of past magazine issues, it’s time to part with them (at least some of them) and put that space to use in other ways.

-If you’re a crafter, a sewer, a quilter, a scrapbooker, or just like to do fun projects with your kids, I bet you have drawers and bins and baskets filled with extra bits and pieces you ‘might need’ or could potentially use on a project someday down the road… right?
+If you’re a crafter, a sewer, a quilter, a scrapbooker, or just like to do fun projects with your kids, you probably have drawers and bins and baskets filled with extra bits and pieces you ‘might need’ or could potentially use on a project someday down the road… right?

 I detest wasted food — to the point where I will eat very strange combinations of foods and ingredients just so they don’t go to waste.
-However, even I am willing to purge expired food from my home.
+However, even I am willing to toss expired food.